Lab studies of emotion and well-being may be missing real-world anxiety

-Category: Environment Hits: 1Psychologists have been studying emotional health and well-being for decades, often having people engage in contrived laboratory experiments and respond to self-report questionnaires to understand their emotional experiences and the strategies they use to manage stress.
+Category: Environment Hits: 2Psychologists have been studying emotional health and well-being for decades, often having people engage in contrived laboratory experiments and respond to self-report questionnaires to understand their emotional experiences and the strategies they use to manage stress.
 But those hundreds of studies may have missed a pretty big complicating factor - baseline anxiety levels of the subjects -- argues a new study.

 Read more https://www.sciencedaily.com/releases/2021/03/210315115038.htm